-In the beginning, this was a fairly basic VPN, designed for Windows PC users.
-However, it didn’t take long for the company to grow and cover other devices and more advanced features.
-During that time, IPVanish found itself in the center of a privacy-related scandal, which we’ll talk about in the following segment of this review.
+In the beginning, this was a fairly basic VPN designed for Windows PC users.
+However, it didn’t take long for the company to grow its VPN service to cover other devices and more advanced features.
+During that time, this VPN found itself in the center of a privacy-related scandal, which we’ll talk about in the following segment of this review.

 Things started to change in 2017 when IPVanish was acquired by a company called StackPath.
 We can’t say that this VPN changed drastically, except for one thing.
 The new management team of IPVanish, along with its CEO Lance Crosby, has had been reminding us that any previous scandals were in the past and that IPVanish no longer logged any personal data.
 In fact, IPVanish became a ‘zero-logs’ VPN service at that time.

-In 2016, it was discovered that IPVanish has had actually logged some personal data – even though this provider claimed to have a ‘strict no-logs’ policy since 2012.
+In 2016, it was discovered that IPVanish has had actually logged some personal data – even though this VPN claimed to have a ‘strict no-logs’ policy since 2012.
 As can be seen in this affidavit, this case involved child abuse and pornography, as well as a suspect who was investigated by the US Department of Homeland Security.